proxytranslation/user-docs/dashboard2/pages_list.md

 - **Mass page exclusion**: Enter a list of URLs that you wish to exclude.
 Use this when you can't add an exclusion rule.
 You also have the option to "un-exclude" aka include some pages again.

-- **Update translation progress**: Updates the bars showing the progess.
-This can take from a few seconds to a few minutes of time to finish, depending on the amount of content to be aggregated.
+- **Update translation progress**: Updates the progess bars.
+This can take from a few seconds to a few minutes to finish, depending on the amount of content to be aggregated.

 - **Reload**: Reloads the list of pages.

 - **Show/hide filters**: Controls the filters discussed below.

-Note that some of them are only available for either of the types.
+Note that some of them are only available for some of the types.

 Below these actions, you can search by file name or filter pages, resources and external links